We Provide Community Outreach

 The majority of our volunteer work was in the Child Welfare Clinic, where we experienced some of the hard realities of providing healthcare in Ghana.
 At each appointment, the child was weighed, measured, and given the necessary vitamins or shots.
 Sometimes the child would be malnourished, and a nurse would have to consult the mother about the importance of good nutrition for a growing child.
 Ultimately, it was up to the mothers to make sure that they brought their children in for monthly check-ups.
 This is difficult when the child is an orphan, because the financial burden on the extended family often results in less hospital visits.
 The nurses conveyed that many children could go years without ever seeing a doctor.

-Sister Justine had us spend some time helping in the H.I.V clinic, where she has been consulting patients for over a decade.
-We saw patients of every age, many of whom had HIV through no fault of their own.
-Besides the strong social stigmatization of the disease, the nurses also told us that the HIV medicine is very unpleasant (one side effect is terrible nightmares).
+Sister Justine had us spend some time helping in the clinic, where she has been consulting patients for over a decade.
+We saw patients of every age.
+Besides the strong social stigmatization of diseases, the nurses also told us that some of the medicine is very unpleasant (one side effect is terrible nightmares).
 Unsurprisingly, the children try to avoid the medication but with superb mothering skills the nurses encourage the children with toys and other loving tactics.
 Another major obstacle is that the patient must receive good nutrition to keep their immune system strong, in order for the treatment to be effective.
 Despite the Nun’s relentless work, the aspect of malnutrition is the danger that claims the most lives.
-The PFHS will finally give the Reverend sisters a place where they can fully monitor the H.I.V children (healthcare, nutrition and love).
+The PFHS will finally give the Reverend sisters a place where they can fully monitor the children (healthcare, nutrition and love).
 Until Pope Francis Children’s Home and School is built, these children will remain a major risk for premature death.

 Sister Justine took us to meet some of the children that are already sponsored by Pope Francis Home and School, who lived around Kpando.
 Sister Justine, never stops and even goes into the community to check up on them regularly, to make sure they are doing alright.
 The first one we met was a little boy named Mensa, who lives in Kpando.
 When we arrived, he ran up to Sister Justine and gave her a big hug.
 He stays in a very small house with his older sister.
 During our visit, he stood behind her chair observing us quietly.
 He was very shy throughout our visit, but gave us a sweet smile and a wave as we were leaving.